wpsharks/comet-cache/quick-cache/readme.txt

 - **Quick Cache is changing its name to ZenCache!** See [the blog post](http://www.websharks-inc.com/post/quick-cache-is-changing-its-name/) for full details.

 == Changelog ==

+= v141231 =

+- **Bug Fix**: Addressed another issue related to "Fatal Error: 'Unable to clear dir'" and tmp directories that don't get cleared by Quick Cache.
+This fix discards iteration references before renaming the tmp directories.
+Props @jaswsinc.
+See [#288](https://github.com/websharks/quick-cache/issues/288).
+- **Bug Fix**: We have had a few reports of getMTime Stat failing when clearing the cache.
+This fix clears the Stat Cache before iteration when deleting files from the cache directory.
+Props @jaswsinc.
+See [#385](https://github.com/websharks/quick-cache/issues/385).
+- **Enhancement**: Added a new filter (`quick_cache\\share_disable_cache_locking`) to allow disabling cache locking.
+Simply return boolean `TRUE` to this filter to disable cache locking.
+This may be useful for site owners who are experiencing issues with cache locking on web hosting platforms with filesystems that don't properly support locking.
+Note that this filter must be applied using an Advanced Cache Plugin (see **Dashboard → Quick Cache → Plugin Options → Theme/Plugin Developers**).
+See also [#387](https://github.com/websharks/quick-cache/issues/387).
+- **Enhancement**: Added a new filter that allows forcing Semaphore cache locking on hosting platforms where `sem_get()` is available and would result in improved performance.
+Return `sem` to the `quick_cache\\share::cache_lock_lock_type` filter to force Semaphore cache locking, or `flock` to use the default method that uses `flock()`.
+Note that this filter must be applied using an Advanced Cache Plugin (see **Dashboard → Quick Cache → Plugin Options → Theme/Plugin Developers**).
+See also [#387](https://github.com/websharks/quick-cache/issues/387).

 = v141205 =